houseworksinc/pr-review-bot/README.md

 ## Customization

-You can customize the system prompt and analysis structure by modifying the OpenAI API request in the workflow file.
+You can customize the system prompt and analysis structure by modifying the Gemini API request in the workflow file.

 ## Limitations

-- The workflow has a token limit based on the OpenAI model used
+- The workflow has a token limit based on the Gemini model used
 - Very large PRs may exceed this limit and result in incomplete analysis
 - The analysis is AI-generated and should be reviewed by human developers